5 Archaeological Discoveries That Confirmed the Bible in 2025

 Why Ugarit Matters for the Bible

-The Bible repeatedly mentions the Canaanites and their religious practices, but doesn't give us a "Canaanite mythology manual."
+The Bible repeatedly mentions the Canaanites and their religious practices, but it does not give us a "manual of Canaanite mythology."
 We know that:

 • Israel was forbidden to worship Baal and Asherah